makersacademy/chitter-challenge/README.md

 Run the app:
 `rackup`

-*screenshot will be inserted here*

-Then open your browser, head to http://localhost:9292/ where you should find the page shown above.
-Then simply follow the instructions on the page.
+Then open your browser, head to http://localhost:9292/ and simply follow the instructions on the page.

 ## Running tests
-This app will come with a full feature test and unit tests with 100% coverage (determined using the simplecov gem).
+This app comes with a full feature test and unit tests with 100% coverage (determined using the simplecov gem).

 To run all available tests enter `rspec` in your terminal.

 ## Built with
 Sinatra -- as the web application framework
-PostgreSQL -- as the database mananagement system Rspec and Capybara -- as testing frameworks
+PostgreSQL -- as the database mananagement system BCRypt -- as the password encryption tool
+Rspec and Capybara -- as testing frameworks

 ## Authors